 "Sekura India Management Limited ('the Company') is a Company incorporated in India on June 29, 2021.
-It is a wholly owned subsidiary of Edelweiss Securities And Investments Private Limited and part of Edelweiss Group.
+During the year, the controlling stake in the Company was transferred by its erstwhile holding company Edelweiss Securities and Investments Private Limited ("ESIPL"), to Edelweiss Alternative Asset Advisors Limited ("EAAAL"), the new holding company.
 The ultimate holding company is Edelweiss Financial Services Limited.
 The Company is engaged in the business of acting as project managers and infrastructure support services provider in relation to all kinds of infrastructure and infrastructure related projects and also provide other services."